 The goal for Operation Warp Speed is to deliver safe vaccines that work, with the first supply becoming available before the end of 2020.

-Currently, two vaccines are authorized and recommended to prevent COVID-19 in the United States.
+Currently, three vaccines are authorized and recommended to prevent COVID-19 in the United States.
 To help guide decisions about how to distribute limited initial supplies of COVID-19 vaccine, the CDC and the Advisory Committee on Immunization Practices have published recommendations for who should be vaccinated first.
 Supplies will increase over time.
 The goal is for everyone to be able to easily get a COVID-19 vaccine as soon as large quantities are available.
 However, a COVID-19 vaccine may not be available for young children until more studies are completed.

 The CDC and FDA encourage the public to report possible side effects (called adverse events) to the Vaccine Adverse Event Reporting System (VAERS).
 This national system collects these data to look for adverse events that are unexpected, appear to happen more often than expected, or have unusual patterns of occurrence.
 Learn about the difference between a vaccine side effect and an adverse event.
 Reports to VAERS help the CDC monitor the safety of vaccines.
 Safety is a top priority.
 Healthcare providers will be required to report certain adverse events following vaccination to VAERS.
 Healthcare providers also have to adhere to any revised safety reporting requirements according to FDA’s conditions of authorized use throughout the duration of any Emergency Use Authorization; these requirements would be posted on FDA’s website.